Course Content

 • Servo (if not installed)

-#define BLYNK_TEMPLATE_ID "Your_Template_ID"
+#define BLYNK_TEMPLATE_ID "TMPL3dZSykeR9"

-#define BLYNK_TEMPLATE_NAME "SmartParking"
+#define BLYNK_TEMPLATE_NAME "parking system"

-#define BLYNK_AUTH_TOKEN "Your_Auth_Token"
+#define BLYNK_AUTH_TOKEN "eZxTaLBVerEHslZe6VB5XEEi_Vg3iEw0"

 #include <WiFi.h>